 What Is a Z-Test?

 The name Z-test comes from the Z-score of the normal distribution.
-This is a measure of how many standard deviations away a raw score or sample statistics is from the populations’ mean.
+This is a measure of how many standard deviations away a raw score or sample statistics is from the population’s mean.
+Z-tests are the most common statistical tests conducted in fields such as healthcare and data science, making them essential to understand.

 Requirements for a Z-Test

-• A Sample size that’s greater than 30.
+- A sample size that’s greater than 30.
 This is because we want to ensure our sample mean comes from a distribution that is normal.
 As stated by the central limit theorem, any distribution can be approximated as normally distributed if it contains more than 30 data points.

-• The standard deviation and mean of the population is known.
+- The standard deviation and mean of the population is known.

-• The sample data is collected/acquired randomly.
+- The sample data is collected/acquired randomly.

 Z-Test Steps

 There are four steps to complete a Z-test.
-Let’s examine each one.
+Let’s examine each one:

 1. State the Null Hypothesis

 The first step in a Z-test is to state the null hypothesis, H_0.
-This what you believe to be true from the population, which could be the mean of the population, μ_0:
+This is what you believe to be true from the population, which could be the mean of the population, μ_0:

 2. State the Alternate Hypothesis